jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 This pattern is tried and tested.
 It's also flexible enough to have a wide assortment of variations for a number of different scenarios.

-One of the most common is the Asynchronous Module Definition (AMD), and another is the Universal Module Definition (UMD).
+One of the most common is the asynchronous module definition (AMD), and another is the universal module definition (UMD).
 We won't cover the particulars of these patterns and techniques here, but they're explained extensively in many places online.

 ### Moving Forward